Nonlinear functional regression by functional deep neural network with kernel embedding: Generalization Analysis

-where $\tilde{C}_4$ is a positive constant. \end{theorem} Note that in the above theorem we omit the additional negligible $\log m$ term for the requirement on $n$.
-Moreover, since $\log\log m$ is negligible comparing with $\log m$, the generalization error bound we get for the mixed smooth Sobolev input function spaces have the convergence rates $O((\log m)^{-2\alpha\lambda})$, which is also independent of the dimension $d$ of the input function spaces as the approximation rates do.
+Since $\log\log m$ is negligible compared to $\log m$, the generalization error bound we obtain for the mixed smooth Sobolev input function spaces shows convergence rates of $\widetilde{O}((\log m)^{-2\alpha\lambda})$.
+This rate is independent of the dimension $d$ of the input function spaces, similar to that in the approximation rates.